 Six of us piled up into the jeep and another five or six remaining soldiers squeezed into the little trailer and we left the pathetic scene behind forever - or perhaps it was not forever.
 Occasionally, without asking for permission, my brain revisits the silent scene and watches the man who had hoped to escape the onslaught with his wife, still sitting slumped over the wheel, maybe he too he had hoped it was all an illusion, it never happened - but it wasn’t, it was very real.

 We drove out of the side street and joined the main road out of town.
-There too, there was only silence now; The North Vietnamese were probably still busy trying to get around their disabled tank through the rubble that they themselves had created.
+There too, there was only silence now; the North Vietnamese were probably still busy trying to get around their disabled tank through the rubble that they had created with their hours’ long bombardment.
 The overloaded jeep and its trailer must have been a sight to behold had anyone been there to witness it, with arms, legs and weapons sticking out on all sides and men with blank faces staring into nothingness.
 This was all that was left of a hastily put together platoon of Rangers, Strikers and National Police; over half of them now lay among the rubble, presumed dead or “missing in action”.
 But even of that, I couldn’t be sure.
-“Leave no man behind” was not an option today; we were literally bulldozed out of town.
+“Leave no man behind” was not an option today; we were quite literally bulldozed out of town.

-Among the dead, mainly refugees, perhaps the most poignant sight was that of a South Vietnamese soldier, still wearing his helmet and flak jacket but no weapon, instead in his arms he delicately carried a small child rolled in a rattan mat with only its little legs sticking out, dangling and swinging with each step the soldier took on his aimless journey through a wasteland of destruction.
+Among the dead, mainly refugees, perhaps the most poignant sight was that of a South Vietnamese soldier, still wearing his helmet and flak jacket but no weapon; instead, in his arms he delicately carried a small child rolled in a rattan mat with only its little legs sticking out, dangling and swinging with each step the soldier took on his aimless journey through a wasteland of destruction.
 We watched in silence without seeing… or maybe we did see, but we just ignored it.

 And Lucifer said, ‘Give me your hand, walk with me for a while and I’ll give you a glimpse of my world.’